 5.1 Pairwise Bivariate Analysis for Each Variable

 Following the procedures the flowchart described in Figure 9, a total of 3000 cases are calculated and then categorized into two groups: tensile (2127 cases) and compressive (913 cases).
-Next, the relationship between each variable is firstly shown by the pairwise bivariate distributions that are shown in Appendix C. The non-diagonal elements are scatter plots which display the correlation between two variables and give a valuable insight on the distribution features of these variables.
-The lower and upper triangles formed by the diagonal are symmetrical.
+Next, the relationship between each variable and the outcome of “tensile” is examined by the pairwise bivariate distributions that are shown in Appendix C. The non-diagonal elements are scatter plots which display the correlation between two variables and give insight on the distribution features of these variables.
+The matrix of the results is symmetric about its diagonal.
 The diagonal elements are univariate distribution plots which are drawn to show the probability density function of each variable.
 It can be found that in the events of a tensile case, the specific heat and permeability are more concentrated at their lower range, and the thermal conductivity and the thermal expansion coefficient differences are more concentrated at their higher range, whereas the rest of the parameters are almost evenly distributed along their whole range.
-This indicates a general trend that, within the framework of PTEOF, at higher values of and lower values of and will increase the probability of generating tensile radial effective stress increases.
+This indicates a general trend that, within the framework of PTEOF, at higher values of and lower values of and will increase the propensity for generating tensile radial effective stress increases.